AnshRaj112/kampyn-backend/README.md

-# KIITBites - Backend
+# BitesBay - Backend

 ## Introduction
-The **KIITBites Backend** is the core of the food ordering and inventory management system for KIIT University.
+The **BitesBay Backend** is the core of the food ordering and inventory management system for universities.
 It handles user authentication, order processing, inventory tracking, payment processing, and real-time updates.
 This backend is built using **Node.js with Express.js** and uses **MongoDB** and **Mongoose** as the database.

 ## Tech Stack
 - **Backend Framework:** Node.js with Express.js